 Local public libraries are a great idea to start, especially if you aren’t that interested in selling your books and you just want them to end up somewhere where they will be enjoyed.

-Now your library may not be interested in all your books because space will be at a premium and their is an admin cost to sorting through lots of old books.
+Now your library may not be interested in all your books because storage space will be at a premium and there is an admin cost to sorting through lots of old books.

-Is there a local community centre or seniors center in your area that has (or would like to have) a book lending or book swap area?
+Is there a local community center or seniors center in your area that has (or would like to have) a book lending or book swap area?

 Book Drives & Book Drop Boxes

-There will usually be a drop off point and a set deadline.
-Look out for these or mark them on your calendar if they are annual events – they can be a great reminder to do a clear out!
+There will usually be a drop-off point and a set deadline.
+Look out for these or mark them on your calendar if they are annual events – they can be a great reminder to do a clear-out!

-Here where I live in the UK there are also charities and non-profits that have a drop box for books that can be donated to all year round.
+Here where I live in the UK there are also charities and non-profits that have a drop box for books that can be donated all year round.
 Where I am these are located next to the big recycling bins in supermarket car parks.

-Local thrift stores or charity shops (what we call them here in the UK), are often great places to donate boxes of books.
+Local thrift stores or charity shops (as we call them here in the UK), are often great places to donate boxes of books.
 Especially fiction and paperback books which sell well in these kinds of shops.